 Nasal corticosteroids are nasal sprays that help to reduce inflammation of the nasal lining associated with allergies.
-They can be extremely effective at relieving symptoms, but may cause nosebleeds, nasal dryness and sore throat.
-Nasal corticosteroids are generally safe to use long-term.
-They are usually available by prescription only.
-Common brands include:
+They can be extremely effective at relieving symptoms, but may cause nosebleeds, nasal dryness, and sore throat.
+Nasal corticosteroids are generally safe to use long-term, though they are usually available by prescription only.
+Common brands include those on the list:

 How Do Antihistamines Help Allergies?